-This part 1 of EN 13138 applies only to devices that are designed to be worn, to be securely attached to the body and which have either inherent buoyancy or can be inflated.
-It only applies to Class B devices intended to introduce the user to the range of swimming strokes.
-It does not apply to Class A or Class C devices, to pull buoys, swim rings, lifebuoys, buoyancy aids, lifejackets or aquatic toys.
+This part 3 of EN 13138 applies only to devices into which the user is placed and which have either inherent buoyancy or can be inflated or a combination of both.
+It only applies to Class A devices intended to introduce the user to the range to the water environment.
+These devices are only intended for children aged up to 36 months with a body mass less than or equal to 18 kg.
+It does not apply to Class B or Class C devices, to pull buoys, swim rings, lifebuoys, buoyancy aids, lifejackets or aquatic toys.